mobizt/Firebase-ESP8266/README.md

     Serial.println(" is done");
 }
 Serial.println();
 ```

-**To save and restore Error Queues**

-**To save Error Queue, call saveErrorQueue and to restore Error Queues, call restoreErrorQueue**

-Error Queus can be save as file in SD card or Flash memory with saveErrorQueue function which two types of storage can be asigned, QueueStorageType::SPIFFS and QueueStorageType::SD.
+Error Queus can be save as file in SD card or Flash memory with function `saveErrorQueue`.

-Error Queues store as file can be restored to Error Queue collection with restoreErrorQueue function which two types of storage can be asigned as defined in saveErrorQueue function.
+Error Queues store as file can be restored to Error Queue collection with function `restoreErrorQueue`.

-Only set/push/update queues can be saved to file for further resume due to it not need destination variable to store data as get queue.
+Two types of storage can be asigned with these functions, `QueueStorageType::SPIFFS` and `QueueStorageType::SD`.

+Read data (get) operation is not support queues restore

-Below is example for restore and save Error Queues in /test.txt file.
+The following example showed how to restore and save Error Queues in /test.txt file.

 ```C++
 //To restore Error Queues